Q: What is the purpose of the Digital Conversion?

 Q: Will students pay a technology fee each year?
 Yes.

 Q: What is the district doing to help prevent theft at school?

-Serial numbers are recorded and asset tags are assigned to a specific student.
+Serial numbers are recorded and assigned to a specific student.
 Devices are expected to be with the student or secured in a classroom at all times.
 The Technology Responsible Use Document lists additional safeguards.